Abergynolwyn railway station: Buildings

 The station building was replaced again in 1969, with a larger building, also constructed out of slate, as the 1930s structure was both in need of much repair and too small to serve the increasing tourist traffic being carried.
 This newest building has since been extended to the west, the extension looking externally similar to the original wooden station building.

-When the railway was extended to Nant Gwernol, it became necessary to accommodate two trains simultaneously, so the platform was extended to 620 ft long, believed to have been the longest platform on narrow gauge railway in Britain at the time.
+When the railway was extended to Nant Gwernol, it became necessary to accommodate two trains simultaneously, so the platform was extended to 620 ft long, believed to have been the longest platform on a narrow gauge railway in Britain at the time.
 A signal box with a 14-lever lever frame was also constructed at the same time.
 The base of the signal box was constructed out of slate blocks salvaged from derelict buildings in the Bryn Eglwys quarry.

 On 6 May 1991, a toilet block was opened just to the north-east of the station building.